yuchunzhou/public/README.md

-A macro used to make struct/union and its fields public
+A rust attribute macro used to make struct/union and its fields public

 ### How to use